FreeAndFair/ColoradoRLA/docs/26_export_manual.md

-List of contests selected to drive the audit, with information about each contest that doesn't change during the audit, namely: the reason for the audit, the number of winners allowed in the contest, the tabulated winners of the contest, the numbers of ballot cards recorded as cast in the county (total number as well as the number containing the given contest) and the value of the error inflation factor (gamma).
+List of contests selected to drive the audit, with information about each contest that doesn't change during the audit, namely: the reason for the audit, the number of winners allowed in the contest, the tabulated winners of the contest, the numbers of ballot cards recorded as cast in the county (total number as well as the number containing the given contest), the risk limit, and the value of the error inflation factor (gamma).

  Field | Type | _______________Meaning_______________